Last Updated November, 2020

 Some people assume if they go to Africa, it means the weather is going to be humid and hot 24/7, when in reality it changes a lot, depending on the time of the day.

 When you go on safari, some time between 5 and 6 am in the morning, the temperature is low and it is rather chilly in the savanna.
 Wearing only a t-shirt is uncomfortable and you’ll be cold.
 Closer to noon it gets very hot.
-Closer to the evenings, with a sunset, the temperature drops quickly and it gets cold too.
-Usually, after the driving game is over, tourists are sharing a few drinks before getting back to their accommodation.
+Closer to the evenings, the temperature drops quickly and it gets cold too.
+Usually, after the driving game is over, tourists are sharing a few drinks or watching an incredible African sunset before getting back to their accommodation.
 So chances are you’ll be returning back late when it is cold enough.

 It is advisable to have layers and remove them one by one once it is getting warmer.
 Having a light blouse or long sleeve buttoned shirt for women and a fleece jacket or denim shirt for men that you can easily put on or tie on your waist is going to help you enjoy your safari in full.